 Police puzzled why body hauled 1,000 miles in suitcase

-This undated photo provided by the Arkansa State Police shows Virginia Colvin.
-Authorities in two states are trying to figure out why the body of an elderly New York man was hauled more than 1,000 miles in a suitcase and dumped in an Arkansas rice field.
+Police in two states say they are trying to figure out why a woman hauled an elderly man's body in a suitcase more than 1,000 miles from upstate New York to Arkansas and then dumped it in a rice field.
+Virginia Colvin, 56, faces a preliminary charge of abuse of a corpse.

 Comments